Meysam-shirdel/NLP-Language-Modeling/README.md

 ### 4.4.
 Train
 Here, you'll find instructions and code related to the training of the language model.
 This section covers the process of training the model on the provided dataset.

-The training process consists of Finding Hyper-parameters and Main loop section. in Finding Hyper-parameters section, we used different scenarios to obtain best hyper-parameters like learning rate and weight decay.
+The training process consists of Finding Hyper-parameters and Main loop section. in Finding Hyper-parameters section, we used different scenarios to obtain best hyper-parameters like learning rate, weight decay, and, momentum.
 The result of this section is used to train the model in Main Loop.

+I made a grid of LR and WD like below
-- learning rate : 3.0
+- learning rate : 5, 3, 0.9,
-- weight decay: 1e-6
+- weight decay: 1e-6, 1e-5, 1e-4

-give the best loss and metric.
+The best perplexity= 143.1 for above grid obtained with LR= 3, WD= 1e-6, and momentum=0.9, dropout_rnn=0.2

+Then, after training the best model from previous step for another list of learning rates= 2, 0.9, 0.5, 0.3, 0.08,  it showed that LR=0.5 is bether than others.

 ### 4.5.
 Evaluate
 In the evaluation section, the methods and metrics used to assess the model's performance are detailed.
-It explains how the model's segmentation results are quantified and provides insights into the model's effectiveness.
+It explains how the model's results are quantified and provides insights into the model's effectiveness.

+The best perplexity= 130.2 for validation obtained with LR= 0.5, WD= 1e-6, and momentum=0.9, dropout_rnn=0.2